Abdullah-Nasir-Chowdhury/demo-repo/README.md

 ## git push
 push the files to the repo

+## git branch --list
+to check the list of your branches use `git branch --list`

-## git push origin master
+## git push origin main
-pushes to the origin/main branch
+pushes to the origin/main branch if you see that you have master the main branch: `git push origin master` else `git push origin main`

 # How to upload from your local machine to github?